bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

 #### Managing Complex Regexes

-To tell the re.compile() function to ignore whitespace and comments inside the regular expression string, “verbose mode” can be enabled by passing the variable re.VERBOSE as the second argument to re.compile().
+To tell the re.compile() function to ignore whitespace and comments inside the regular expression string, "verbose mode" can be enabled by passing the variable re.VERBOSE as the second argument to re.compile().

 Now instead of a hard-to-read regular expression like this: